MicrosoftDocs/SupportArticles-docs/Outlook/Client/calendaring/additional-time-zone-shows-one-hour-offset-on-dst.md

 ---
-title: Multiple time zones show an incorrect time difference for DST start and end days
+title: Multiple time zones show an incorrect time difference when DST starts and ends
 description: Provides a workaround for an issue in which multiple time zones on the Calendar time bar show an incorrect time difference on DST start and end days.
 manager: dcscontentpm
 audience: ITPro